 In July 2018, we led a coalition of charities, campaigning and community groups and faith leaders writing a joint open letter to the Home Secretary, Sajid Javid MP, to call for a more humane approach to decision-making on asylum claims.

 We also gave evidence in the case of KV, a Sri Lankan man who was accused of organising his own torture.

 The Proving Torture campaign secured a debate in Parliament following 42,000 people signing our petition calling for medical evidence to be used properly in asylum claims.

 We got a commitment from the then Immigration Minister to ensure that survivors of torture get the support they need.

 - We submitted evidence in the case of KV and helped secure a massive legal victory from the Supreme Court.
 The court ruled that medical experts had a vital role in assessing torture in asylum cases and decision-makers shouldn't overrule the conclusions of a medical expert.

 - We have helped the Home Office design training on how to use medical evidence of torture in asylum claims.
 All Home Office caseworkers who decide these types of cases now have to have our training and their decisions have to be reviewed.

 You can access our submissions and evidence to the United Nations and other bodies on our submissions page.

-We wouldn't have been able to achieve any of this without the help of our supporters who signed petitions and wrote to their MPs.
 Will you be part of a growing movement standing up to torturers across the world and standing alongside survivors in defending their rights in the UK?